IshratFarah/SQA-API-Testing-Restful-Booker/README.md

 - Validate header.
 - Validate response code and response message.
 - Validate creation of booking with invalid data type in every field.
+- Validate creation of booking with valid data.

 ### UpdateBooking
 - Validate updating all fields with valid values.